dykstrom/mazela-man/00-introduction/README.md

 The `Label` class, and the `Font` class used in `initUI` are the normal JavaFX `Label` and `Font` classes used in any JavaFX application.
-Thus, having some knowledge of JavaFX will help you when developing a game with FXGL, but it is not necessary
+Thus, having some knowledge of JavaFX will help you when developing a game with FXGL, but it is not necessary.

 The call to `FXGL.addUINode` will add the label at the specified location and make it visible.
 The class `FXGL` is a facade that gives us access to much of FXGL, and we will see many calls to the static methods in class `FXGL`.

+## Basic Game

+Now we will turn this app into a very basic game that displays the first level and the player but not much more.
+We will create a level file using an external editor, and create new classes and methods to set up the level in the game.

+Some people have found it easier to start with the code from chapter 1 instead, given that the structure of the game is already in place.
+So as an alternative to doing the work in this introductory chapter, you can check out the code of chapter 1 while reading this text.

 ## Creating a Level